brunoperry/gizmo_wasm/README.md

 Run index.html on localhost, no dependencies needed.

-## Try out different models
+## Trying out different models

 Open the `/web/resources/data.json` file and add/edit your new object (name, url, texture).
 Also include/edit your new texture (name, url).

-Next, open the `script.js` file, change the Demo class and add your new model to the scene (line 50).
+Next, open the `script.js` file, change the Demo class to add your new model to the scene (line 50).

 ## Development